thisisjofrank/game-tutorial/ENVIRONMENT_SETUP.md

 - Load environment variables from the root `.env` file
 - Initialize the database schema (Stage 4)
 - Display connection status in the console

-## Troubleshooting

-### Environment File Not Found

-Make sure you've copied `.env.example` to `.env` in the **root directory** (`d:\game\.env`), not in individual stage directories.

-### Database Connection Issues (Stage 4)

-1. Verify your database is running and accessible
-2. Check your connection string format
-3. Ensure your database user has the required permissions
-4. For cloud databases, verify network connectivity and SSL settings

-### Port Already in Use

-If port 8000 is busy, change the `PORT` value in your `.env` file to an available port (e.g., 8001, 3000, etc.).